 Moscow suspended flights to Egypt after a bomb brought down a Russian airliner over the troubled Sinai province in October 2015, killing all 224 people on board.
 The attack was claimed by local Islamic State-affiliated militants.

-Russia said that Cairo International Airport now meets all aviation security requirements, while Sharm el-Sheikh and Hurghada airports need additional work.
+Following a major security upgrade, Russia said that Cairo International Airport now meets all aviation security requirements, while Sharm el-Sheikh and Hurghada airports need additional work.

 Before the 2015 plane crash Russians made up almost 20 per cent of tourist arrivals to Egypt, the largest of any single country.